Last updated: 2026-02-07

 The Bottom Line

-Choose GitHub Copilot if: you prioritize code completion and pair programming and don't mind a slightly lower score for specialized features.
+Choose GitHub Copilot if: you prioritize code completion and speed & repetition and don't mind a slightly lower score for specialized features.